User Guide

 “alt attribute”

-After you have signed in to the portal server, you will see a navigation bar whose first menu on the left is Projects.
+After you have signed in to the RealLoad Portal, you will see a Main Navigation Bar whose first menu on the left is Projects.
 This is a file browser that displays all of your files.
-The view is divided into Projects and Resource Sets which contain the files for executing your tests and the measured test results.
+The view is divided into Projects and Resource Sets which contain all the files for executing your tests and the test results of the executed load tests.
 You can also store additional files in a Resource Set which contain e.g. instructions on how a test should be performed.

 Among other things, you can: